-- Progression to Further and Higher Education and Level 3 BTEC. - Sports and Leisure is a growing industry with opportunities in practical areas such as coaching, instructing and leading outdoor and adventure activities, as well as in facility management and administration. - Some careers that you could consider with PE include: Sports Science, PE Teacher, Physiotherapist, Fitness Instructor, Sports Coach/Consultant, Diet and Fitness Instructor, Personal trainer, Leisure Centre Manager, Police, Armed Forces.
+- Progression to Further and Higher Education and Level 3 Cambridge National in Sport. - Sports and Leisure is a growing industry with opportunities in practical areas such as coaching, instructing and leading outdoor and adventure activities, as well as in facility management and administration. - Some careers that you could consider with PE include Sports Science, PE Teacher, Physiotherapist, Fitness Instructor, Sports Coach/Consultant, Diet and Fitness Instructor, Personal Trainer, Leisure Centre Manager, Police, Armed Forces.